123gra/fleet-tracking-dashboard/README.md

 Responsive and polished dashboard UI

 ## Quick Start
-Install dependencies
+Install dependencies :
 npm install

 ## Run locally
 npm start

-Open in browser
+To open in browser:
 http://localhost:3000

-##Codespaces Users (IMPORTANT)
+## Codespaces Users (IMPORTANT)
 If running in GitHub Codespaces, make sure to set your port 3000 as PUBLIC using the "Ports" tab or CLI (gp ports).
 Otherwise, you might see "CORS" or network access issues—your browser must access the public Codespace port for the dashboard to load and update correctly.